What is Hypnotherapy?

 How long does it take?

-Stopping smoking takes one 90-120 minute session; and phobias take three 60 minute sessions.
+Stopping smoking takes two 90 minute sessions; and phobias take the initial consultation followed by three 60 minute sessions.

 Please note that hypnotherapy is a complementary therapy, and thereby does not replace medical intervention.
 Your GP should always be your first port of call.